 While the check engine light can mean a serious issue with your engine, it often means a small issue that needs your attention to avoid further damage.
 This could include a fuel cap that has not been replaced properly, low oil pressure or a blown spark plug.

 Depending on your car’s model, the light might be orange or blinking if there is a minor issue.
 It might be a red light or a light that keeps burning (without blinking) for more severe issues.
-The best is to consult your car’s owner’s manual to understand how problems are indicated.
+The best is to consult your car’s owner’s manual to understand how problems are indicated or check in our auto shop facility in Hamilton.

 What to do if your check engine light goes on